dustinpfister/blog_posts/_posts/threejs-buffer-geometry-utils.md

 ## 1 - Basic Examples of Buffer Geometry Utils

 For this section I will be starting out with just a few basic examples of what there is to work with in the buffer geometry utils module.
+Some of the tools to work with might require a lot of additional aspects of things to be aware of so I will not be getting to everything here.
+Even with the features that I will be getting to in this section there might end up being additional issues that will have to be addressed.
+For example there is just merging two geometries together as one, however I am sure there will be a lot of situations in which you will still want to edit things a bit more beyond that.

 ### 1.1 - The Merge Method